iFovea vs Nx Witness

 Nx Witness 50-Camera Deployment Estimate

 Cloud VMS converts this to OpEx — monthly subscription with no hardware CapEx for servers or storage.
-For organizations managing capital budgets carefully or preferring predictable OpEx, cloud VMS often fits better.
+For organizations managing capital budgets carefully, cloud VMS often fits better from a financial planning perspective.

 Evaluating Nx Witness vs. Cloud VMS?